MechaStellar – Mazinger Z Miniatures

 With all this talk of scale it’s also important to remember you may not always be able to make it work out perfectly.
 Pictured above is Getter Robo, Getter Robo G and Shin Getter Robo which are supposed to be 40m, 45m, and 55m in height.

 As you can see they’re all about the same height.
 Many of the Super Robot collections often put all the models as the same height, so you may see Mazinger Z and Daitarn 3 standing at the same height even though one is 18m and one is 120m.
-While getting scale appropriate can be very visually appealing and can be useful when playing so you remember which model gets a size bonus it’s not the end of the world if your sizes don’t match up.
+While getting scale appropriate can be very visually appealing and can be useful when playing it’s not the end of the world if your sizes don’t match up.

 Mazinger Z Great Mazinger Garada K7 Doublas M2 Shin Mazinger Z Mazinkaiser